fido-alliance/fdo-sim/fsim-repository/fdo.download.md

 ## fdo.download fsim definition
 The download module provides the functionality to download a binary file from the FDO Owner to the FDO Device.
 There is no provision for format conversion (e.g., UTF-8 to UTF-16).
 Any format conversion needed must be accomplished either in the sender, before the file is sent, or in the receiver.
 In Linux-based Devices it is assumed that the target file contains the exact data transmitted, byte-for-byte.

 There are two modes of file transfer.
-In length-prefix mode, the size of the file is sent first, using the `download.length` message.
+In length-prefix mode, the size of the file is sent first, using the `fdo.download:length` message.
 Then the file data is sent.
-When the file contents have been sent using one or more `download.data` messages, the receiver returns the length of file received in `download.done`.
+When the file contents have been sent using one or more `fdo.download:data` messages, the receiver returns the length of file received in `fdo.download:done`.

-In streaming mode, the `download.length` message is not used.
+In streaming mode, the `fdo.download:length` message is not used.
 Data for the file is sent by the FDO Owner.
-When all the bytes have been transmitted, the Owner sends a final `download.data` message of zero bytes to indicate the end of file transmission.
+When all the bytes have been transmitted, the Owner sends a final `fdo.download:data` message of zero bytes to indicate the end of file transmission.

-In both cases, a zero length file requires a `download.data` message with a zero byte bstr in it.
+In both cases, a zero length file requires a `fdo.download:data` message with a zero byte bstr in it.

 Although the FSIM's communicate over a reliable channel, transfering a file from one file system to another involves more mechanism than just this channel.
 Therefore, it is recommended that the file contents be verified after the file transmission.
 This may be accomplished by transmitting a SHA-384 hash of the file before the first `data` message.
 If the SHA-384 hash is received, the receiver MUST compute a SHA-384 hash of its own and compare the two hashes.
-If the hashes fail to match, the final `download.done` message MUST return a length of -1, regardless of the length of the file received.
+If the hashes fail to match, the final `fdo.download:done` message MUST return a length of -1, regardless of the length of the file received.

 Relative pathnames are permitted.
 This may be useful for downloading short files, such as script files, to the device.
 Downloading a large file requires knowledge of the storage architecture of the target; this might be obtained in advance for a particular model of device or might be queried using a script file.